 - Parkhill Conservation Area – Parkhill

-An attractive sign is at each site designating the grove.
-The trees are planted by conservation authority staff in the spring, when the survival rate is highest.
-Donors can choose from native species of trees such as Sugar Maple, Ash, Oak, Pine, Cedar, Spruce, and Carolinian species that would do well in the specific area.
-The Ausable Bayfield Conservation Authority is entrusted with maintaining the areas.
+Donors can choose from native species of trees such as Sugar Maple, Red Maple, Oak, Pine, Black Cherry, Spruce, Beech, Basswood, Sycamore, and Carolinian species that would do well in the specific area.
+The Ausable Bayfield Conservation Authority (ABCA) is entrusted with maintaining the areas.

-Individuals can direct donations for any amount through a funeral home or directly to the Conservation Foundation for the Commemorative Woods fund.
-An acknowledgment is sent to the family and a charitable receipt forwarded to the donor.
-A dedication service is held annually for families and friends at Morrison Dam in cooperation with Haskett Funeral Homes and at Klopp Commemorative Woods in partnership with J. M. McBeath Funeral Home.
+Individuals can make donations for any amount through a funeral home or directly to the ABCF for the Commemorative Woods.
+An acknowledgment is sent to the family and a charitable gift receipt for income tax purposes is forwarded to the donor.

 A complete registry of all donations is on display at the Ausable Bayfield Conservation Authority administration office located at Morrison Dam Conservation Area, 71108 Morrison Line, east of Exeter.